Dockless hire bike parking bays consultation

 The continued implementation of designated hire bike parking bays supports our efforts for a more equal borough.
 By repurposing existing vehicle parking bays, we are providing dedicated parking spaces for hire bikes which will help keep pavements clear of obstructions and support hire bike operators to better enforce appropriate parking.

 We are currently delivering designated hire bike parking bays across the borough in phases.
 The council delivered a pilot programme of 10 hire bike parking bays in February 2024.
-Following this, an additional 78 bays were installed in December 2024 to January 2025 in the south of the borough and 57 bays were implemented in July 2025, primarily in the middle of the borough.
-You can view the outcome of the Phase One and Two consultations under the ‘Useful Documents’ heading on the right-hand side of the page.
+Following this, an additional 78 bays were installed in December 2024 to January 2025 in the south of the borough, 59 bays were implemented in July 2025, primarily in the middle of the borough and in October 2025 a further 57 bays were implemented in the third phase.
+You can view the outcome of the Phase One,Two and Three consultations under the ‘Useful Documents’ heading on the right-hand side of the page.

-Phase three hire bike bay consultation
+Phase Four hire bike bay consultation outcome

-In June 2025, we wrote to residents in the community with details on how to provide feedback on 72 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.
+In November 2025, we wrote to residents in the community with details on how to provide feedback on 115 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.

-The ‘Phase Three Consultation Outcome’ document can be found under ‘Useful Documents’ on the right-hand side of this page and outlines which hire bike parking bays will be implemented (with or without amendments) and which bays will not progress at this time.
+The ‘Phase Four Consultation Outcome’ document can be found under ‘Useful Documents’ on the right-hand side of this page and outlines which hire bike parking bays will be implemented (with or without amendments) and which bays will not progress at this time.
 As there is demand for hire bike parking in the areas identified for consultation, we will revisit these locations during the subsequent phases of the hire bike parking bay implementation programme to identify specific sites that can support hire bike parking.

 Next steps

-Implementation of Phase Three bays
+Implementation of Phase Four bays

 These dates will be worked to as closely as possible but may be subject to slight change.